bolderflight/excitation/README.md

 ![Bolder Flight Systems Logo](img/logo-words_75.png) &nbsp; &nbsp; ![Arduino Logo](img/arduino_logo_75.png)

 # Excitation
-This library contains functions to create excitation waveforms for exciting a system and measuring its response. his library is compatible with Arduino ARM and with CMake build systems.
-It would also be easy to add to other projects, since it is a header only library.
+This library contains functions to create excitation waveforms for exciting a system and measuring its response.
+This library is compatible with Arduino and with CMake build systems.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)